Winnie Waldron: Video games

-Waldron's latest project is the Jurassic World Primal Ops video game, developed and published in 2022 by Behaviour Interactive in association with Universal Pictures and Amblin Entertainment.
+Waldron's latest project is the Wizardry: Proving Grounds of the Mad Overlord video game, for which she won a Grammy Award for Best Score Soundtrack for Video Games and Other Interactive Media.
+Other recent projects include the Jurassic World: Primal Ops video game, developed and published in 2022 by Behaviour Interactive in association with Universal Pictures and Amblin Entertainment.

-Her most recent previous projects include the Lineage M: The Elmor video game DLC released in 2021 from publisher/developer NCSoft, and the Sackboy: A Big Adventure video game, developed by Sumo Digital and published in 2020 by Sony Interactive Entertainment.
+Waldron produced the music for the Lineage M: The Elmor video game DLC released in 2021 from publisher/developer NCSoft, and the Sackboy: A Big Adventure video game, developed by Sumo Digital and published in 2020 by Sony Interactive Entertainment.

 Waldron also produced music for the Sumo Digital developed game Spyder, released in 2020 for the Apple Arcade platform.

 Waldron produced music in 2016 for the Homefront: The Revolution videogame, developed by DS Dambuster and published by Deep Silver.

 In 2015, Waldron produced music for the Total War Battles: KINGDOM video game, developed by Creative Assembly and published by Sega.

 Waldron served as music producer for the video game LittleBigPlanet 3: her work on this project earned a Hollywood Music in Media Award in the category of "Best Song in a Video Game."